European Judo Union

 History of EJU

 The European Judo Union (EJU) was founded on 28th July 1948 in London.
-It is a non-political and a non-profit organisation, currently established under Austrian Association Law, that represents one of the five continental unions inside the International Judo Federation (IJF).
-The EJU is composed of 51 Member National Federations or Associations officially recognized through their National Olympic Committees.
-As a Continental Union inside IJF, the EJU in charge of implementing the policies of the IJF and the International Olympic Committee (IOC) and It does not discriminate on the grounds of race, religion, gender or politics.
+It is a non-political, non-profit organisation, currently established under Austrian Association Law, and represents one of the five continental unions within the International Judo Federation (IJF).
+The EJU is composed of 51 member national federations or associations, officially recognised by their respective National Olympic Committees.
+As a continental union within the IJF, the EJU is responsible for implementing the policies of both the IJF and the International Olympic Committee (IOC), and it does not discriminate on the grounds of race, religion, gender, or politics.

 Judo was created in 1882 by Professor Jigoro Kano.
 As an educational method derived from the martial arts, judo became an official Olympic sport in 1964.
-Judo is a highly codified sport in which the mind controls the expression of the body and is a sport which contributes to educating individuals.
-Beyond competitions and combat, judo involves technical research, practice of Kata, self-defence work, physical preparation, sharpening of spirit.
-Judo is the way of the highest or most efficient use of both physical and mental energy.
+It is a highly codified discipline in which the mind governs the expression of the body, and it plays a significant role in the education of individuals.
+Beyond competition and combat, judo encompasses technical study, the practice of kata, self-defence training, physical conditioning, and the cultivation of the spirit.
+Judo is the way of achieving the most efficient use of both physical and mental energy.

-Through training in the attack and defence techniques of judo, the practitioner nurtures their physical and mental strength, and gradually embodies the essence of the Way of Judo.
-Thus, the ultimate objective of Judo discipline is to be utilized as a means to self-perfection, and thenceforth to make a positive contribution to society.
-As a discipline derived from ancestral traditions, judo was designed by its Master Founder as an eminently modern and progressive activity.
+Through training in the techniques of attack and defence, the judo practitioner develops both physical and mental strength, gradually embodying the essence of the Way of Judo.
+The ultimate objective of judo as a discipline is self-perfection, leading to a meaningful contribution to society.
+Rooted in ancestral traditions, judo was conceived by its founder as a distinctly modern and progressive discipline.

 EJU Numbers